Barbara Bodichon: Family and upbringing

-Barbara Leigh Smith was born on 8 April 1827, to Anne Longden, a milliner from Alfreton, Derbyshire and a Whig politician, Benjamin "Ben" Leigh Smith (1783–1860), the eldest son of the Radical abolitionist William Smith.
-Her parents did not marry as her father's radical views included the belief that marriage laws were injurious to the legal rights of women.
-Barbara was the eldest of five children born to the couple.
-Her father had four sisters including Frances "Fanny" Smith, who married William Nightingale (né Shore), their daughters were Florence Nightingale (the nurse and statistician); and Joanna Maria, who married John Bonham-Carter (1788–1838) MP and founded the Bonham Carter family.
+Barbara Leigh Smith was born on 8 April 1827, to Anne Longden, a milliner from Alfreton, Derbyshire, and Benjamin "Ben" Leigh Smith (1783–1860), a Whig politician, the eldest son of the Radical abolitionist William Smith.
+Her parents did not marry, as her father's radical views included the belief that marriage laws were harmful to the rights of women under the law.
+Barbara was the eldest of five children born to the couple; a brother was the Arctic explorer Benjamin Leigh Smith.
+Her father had four sisters including Frances "Fanny" Smith, who married William Nightingale (born Shore), their daughters were Florence Nightingale (the nurse and statistician); and Joanna Maria, who married John Bonham-Carter (1788–1838) MP and founded the Bonham Carter family.
 The Nightingale family refused to acknowledge the five Smith children due to what they perceived as illegitimacy.

 Benjamin Leigh Smith's home was in Marylebone, London, but from 1816 he inherited and bought property near Hastings: Brown's Farm near Robertsbridge, with an extant house built about 1700, and Crowham Manor, Westfield, which included 200 acre.
 Although a member of the landed gentry, Smith held radical views.
 He was a Dissenter, a Unitarian, a supporter of free trade, and a benefactor to the poor.
 In 1826 he bore the cost of building a school for the inner city poor at Vincent Square, Westminster, and paid a penny a week towards the fees for each child, the same amount paid by their parents.

 Smith met Anne Longden while on a visit to his sister in Derbyshire.
 She became pregnant by him and he took her to the south of England, housing her in a rented lodge at Whatlington, near Battle, East Sussex, as "Mrs Leigh", the surname of Ben Smith's relations on the Isle of Wight.
 Barbara's birth caused scandal, as the couple did not marry.
 Smith rode from Brown's Farm to visit them daily, and in eight weeks Anne was pregnant again.
 When their son Ben was born, the four went to America for two years, during which another child was conceived.

 On their return to Sussex, they lived openly together at Brown's and had two more children.
 After the last was born in 1833, Anne fell ill with tuberculosis.
 Smith leased 9 Pelham Crescent, Hastings, which faced the sea, whose healthy properties were highly regarded at the time.
 A local woman, Hannah Walker, was employed to look after the children.
 Anne did not recover and so Smith took her to Ryde, Isle of Wight, where she died in 1834.

 Smith, unusually for the time, sent all his children to the local school to learn alongside working-class children, rather than sending the older boys to a boarding or an elite day school.
 He later shared financial endowments equally with all the children, male and female, giving each an income of £300 per annum from the age of majority (21).